Progne subis

 those, too.

-Purple martins are the largest member of the swallow family in North America with the adults being typically 7 - 8 inches long and having a wingspan of approximately 12 inches.
-The mature adult male's entire body color is a blue-black, except for a very few white feathers usually 'hidden' directly under the wings next to the body.
-Females and sub-adult males, on the other hand, look a little different.
-They are dark on the back with gray undersides.
-The females will never attain the full black body dress, always having a gray mottled chest and belly.
-However, the sub-adult males will get their full body of black feathers in their third year of life.
-This delaying of achieving their black feathers is called delayed plumage maturation.
+Purple martins are the largest member of the swallow family in North America with the adults being typically 7 1/2" - 8” long and having a wingspan of approximately 12”.
+The mature adult male's entire body color is a blue-black, (except for a very few white feathers usually 'hidden' directly under the wings next to the body) while the females and sub-adult males are dark on the back with gray undersides.
+The gurgling and chortling sounds of purple martins are not only very distinctive, but also very pleasant to listen to.

-First, there are the HY (Hatching Year) birds.
-These are birds that are born during the season and are also known as 'fledglings' and have not made their first migration south yet.
-When fledglings leave the nest to fly south for the winter, on their return the following spring, they do not usually return to their natal site (the site where they were born).
-Having never nested before, they do not yet have the 'site fidelity' that the older birds have and will look for a site to nest where ever they can.
+When fledglings leave the nest to fly south for the winter, on their return, the majority do not usually return to the site where they were born.
+Having never nested before, they do not yet have the site fidelity that the older birds have and will look for a site to nest where ever they can.
 It's these birds that will be returning as SY's.
 Usually, only about 15% to 20% will return to their natal site.
 Instead, these SY birds will usually look for a new site to set up housekeeping.
 This is nature's way of preventing inbreeding.
 Banding studies have shown that SY birds have been spotted as far as 200 miles away from their natal site.

 Just before egg laying begins, both birds bring in green leaves to line the nest.
 Some nests will have an abundance of green leaves while others will only have a few.
 Although not exactly known why, it’s thought that these are used to keep the eggs moist and possibly keeping parasites away.
 When the female leaves the nest to feed, she will often cover the eggs with these leaves.
-Only the female has a brood patch (a patch of bare skin she develops on her chest to incubate the eggs and which she keeps hidden under her chest feathers).
-Once eggs are laid, the female does most of the incubating however; the male will occasionally relieve her for short spells.
-Incubating officially begins when the 'next to the last' (pippin) egg is laid.
-Approximately 16 days after incubating begins, the young will hatch.
+Only the female has a brood patch (a patch of bare skin she develops on her chest which she keeps hidden under feathers) and once eggs are laid, she does most of the incubating however, the male will occasionally relieve her for short spells.
+Depending on the age of the female and the size of the cavity, the female will usually lay anywhere from 3 to 6 pure white eggs with 7 and even 8 eggs being reported, but this is rare.
+Approximately 16 days after brooding begins, the young will hatch.
 From this point on, both parents will feed the young with the average time from hatching to fledging being about 28- 32 days.
-After the young have fledged, they will be fed for a few more days until the parents teach them to catch their own food.
+After the young have fledged, they instinctively know how to feed themselves.
 The young often return to the hatching site for about a week, but will eventually leave permanently to join the adults, returning only occasionally.
-It's about this time that the parent-fledgling bond is broken and the fledglings are now totally on their own.
+It's about this time that the parent-fledgling bond is broken and the fledglings are now on their own.
 When fledging is complete, both adults and fledglings often form large pre-migratory roosts in many areas of the country, preparing to make the trip south.
-Although not always, these roosts are usually formed around a large body of water or near man-made structures such as bridges or power antennas.
-Some are even formed in trees surrounding large mall parking lots and can contain up 100 thousand birds.
-These roosts usually last for about a month, then one day something inside their biological clock goes off, and so do they, beginning the migration back to South America.
-The older birds will leave first and the departing progresses to the younger birds leaving last
+Then, one day something inside their biological clock goes off and so do they, beginning the migration back to South America.

 Martins